EOPF-Sample-Service/xarray-eopf/README.md

   and aggregation methods for downscaling.
 * CF-compliant spatial referencing of datasets using a shared grid mapping variable `spatial_ref`.
+* Attach CF-compliant metadata enhancements such as flag values and meanings for pixel quality information, such as the Sentinel-2 scene classification (variable `scl`).

 The analysis mode is currently implemented Sentinel-2 products only.
 Support for Sentinel-1 and Sentinel-3 is coming soon.